 Left : Lamy Dialog 3 Piano Black, Right: Lamy Dialog 3 Matte Black

 Besides the obvious difference in the pen's finish, the presentation box was changed from a slim, wooden box to a bulkier case.
-As you can see in our video review, the newer box for the Piano Black/White is much more impressive and grand.
+As you can see in our video review, the Piano Black/White is much more impressive and grand.
 The slim, wooden box with the original Dialog 3 also has its place, in my opinion, as a nice desk holder for your fountain pen.

 Original Lamy Dialog 3 Matte Black with Solid Nib Unit

 The Piano Black/White Dialog 3's also differ with their nib unit.
 An oblong cut-out is on the side of the unit to view the ink level in your cartridge or converter.
 The original Dialog 3 nib unit on the Palladium and Matte Black pens is solid all around.
 The newer Dialog 3's also come with a cleaning ring that is used to help flush out and maintain the inner shell of the fountain pen when the nib unit is removed.